ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-achieve-iso45001-health-safety-management-accreditation.md

         \

-        A special shout out and thanks to our Health & Safety Advisor Tony Lundy who has done an exceptional job implementing the new IMS and helping us obtain ISO 45001.
+        A special shout out and thanks to our Health & Safety Advisor Tony Lundy, who has done an exceptional job implementing the new IMS and helping ASL obtain ISO 45001.
   - type: testimonial
     testimonial:
       alignment: centre